rust-lang/packed_simd/readme.md

   vector type as those of another vector type safely by just using the `.into_bits()` method.

-* `coresimd` (default: disabled): when targeting `arm` targets with the `v7` and `neon` target features enabled, the `core::arch` component in the standard library has typically been compiled without NEON, which means that for some operations, NEON won't be used.
-The `coresimd` feature enables NEON support by using `coresimd::arch` compiled with `v7` and `neon` instead of `core::arch`.
+* `coresimd` (default: disabled): when targeting architectures that could use `core::arch` features that are not yet available on nightly, or that would require `core` to be recompiled with these features enabled, `packed_simd` will use `coresimd` re-compiled with the appropriate features instead.

 # Platform support